Daily Routines and Habits of Successful People

 Their often unusual sleep, eating, and exercise habits helped them stay on track with their work in their own unique ways.
 These people prove that everyone can be successful, as long as they have a schedule that works for them and stick to it.

 For more interesting daily routines and habits of people from the past, check out the Daily Rituals: How Artists Work book by Mason Currey.

 A day in the life of an American

-For a great animated representation of a typical day in terms of daily routines and habits, based on the American Time Use Survey, check out Nathan Yau's visual timeuse simulation.
+For a great animated representation of a typical day in terms of daily routines and habits, based on the American Time Use Survey, check out Nathan Yau's visualization of the most common daily routines.